dmkite/bringing-it-all-together/README.md

 Here's what You'll need to do:

+**Create a text component**
+- [ ] Create component that renders the following text:

+> Starter Pokémon are the first Pokémon a Trainer receives.
+Throug that Pokémon Trainers learn friendship and trust.
+As such, even advanced Trainers may still use their starter Pokémon, and they will often be the most powerful Pokémon on their respective teams.

+- [ ] Export the component and render it in `App.js`

 **In `App.js`**
 - [ ] Import the `PokemonList` component and render it inside the `article` tag